foreverfighter/excel-training-180509/README.md

     * Client database
     * Billing of hundreds of client fees
     * Due diligence checks
-* Software developer for 1 month
+* Software developer for 4 month
-    * Task automation in Python and Javascript
+    * Data analysis and data visualization in Python and Javascript

 ## Features and Functions
 * Formatting soft copies